Devisscher, Tahia

 Research Areas:

-In most of my research projects, I apply interdisciplinary approaches by integrating methods from quantitative modelling and spatial analysis to participatory mapping, and qualitative assessment.
-I also value the integration of different forms of knowledge and have worked on promoting the use of local traditional knowledge in my projects.
-To present, I have collaborated with local communities and associations, national and municipal governments, non-governmental organizations, and several research institutes in more than 20 countries across the world, with a particular focus on the Global South.
-I completed my PhD at Oxford University as part of the Ecosystems Lab at the Environmental Change Institute after working with the Stockholm Environment Institute and different agencies of the United Nations.
-As a Research and Teaching Fellow at the UBC Urban Forestry program, I co-developed and taught UFOR 220 Urban Forest Inventory and Assessment, UFOR 200 Urban Forest and Well-being, and UFOR 402 Urban Forest Administration, Policy and Law.
+In most of my research projects, I apply interdisciplinary approaches by combining methods from quantitative modelling, remote sensing, and spatial analysis with participatory visioning, action-research, and arts-based qualitative assessment.
+I value the integration of different forms of knowledge, and actively promote the incorporation of local traditional knowledge in my projects.
+To present, I have collaborated with Indigenous groups, local communities and associations, national and municipal governments, non-governmental organizations, and several research institutes in more than 20 countries across the world.